For many avid (and not-so-avid) gymgoers, the idea of being able to get a killer workout in the garage is like a dream.

 If you want to get really detailed you can plan your layout using Google’s Sketchup.
 It is free 3D modeling software that has a huge library of household items.

-What Can You Really Do in a Garage?
+What Can You Really Do at Home in Your Garage?

 Even with a basic setup with a weight bench, a squat rack, and a pull-up bar, you’ll have no shortage of exercises you can do to build muscle and lose fat.